Todorcevic's Problem on Rado's Conjecture: Global Rado's Conjecture

 We are now about to show that $T$ has a non-special subtree of height and size $\lambda$ in $V[G_\beta]$.
 Since $T = \dot T^{G_\beta}$, we can compute $T$ and $j[T]$ in $M[G']$.
 In $M[G'][H']$, $j[T]$ is a subtree of $j(T)$ of size $<\delta<j(\kappa_{\alpha+1})$.
 Since $T$ is non-special and of height $\lambda$ in $V[G_\beta] = W[G][H]$, \cref{Todorcevic-lemma} implies that it is non-special in $W[G'][H']$ as well.
 Since $j[T] \cong T$ and being non-special is downwards-absolute, $j[T]$ is a non-special subtree of $j(T)$ in $M[G'][H']$.
 By elementarity applied to $j$, we get that $T$ has a non-special subtree of height and size $\lambda$ in $V[G_\beta]$. \end{proof}

-{ \textit{Acknowledgments}: This research was supported by the project No. 2022/47/P/ST1/00705 co-funded by the National Science Centre and the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 945339, as well as project No. PIN1355423, co-funded by the Austrian Science Fund (FWF) and the Polish National Science Center (NCN).
+{ \textit{Acknowledgments}: For R. Mohammadpour, this research is part of project No. 2022/47/P/ST1 /00705, co-funded by the National Science Centre and the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No. 945339.
+M. Eskew was supported by project No. PIN1355423, co-funded by the Austrian Science Fund (FWF) and the Polish National Science Centre (NCN).
 The authors would like to thank Stevo Todor\v{c}evi\'c for his comments on a draft of this paper.}

 [heading=bibintoc]